baldurk/renderdoc/docs/window/capture_connection.rst

 	Connection Window: Viewing multiple captures taken in a program.

-In this example we have a connection window open to the CascadedShadowMaps11 sample from the DirectX SDK.
-Two captures have been made and we can see their thumbnails to help distinguish between them.
+In this example we have a connection window open to the debugmarker sample from Sascha Willms' Vulkan examples.
+Three captures have been made and we can see their thumbnails to help distinguish between them.
 This is visible at any point, regardless of whether you have close the program or not - you can simply switch back to RenderDoc while it's running.

 .. note::